usesalt/wikigen/docs/SALT-DOCS.md

 #### 2. Interacting with AI for Documentation

-Once configured, engineers can use natural language queries within their AI assistant, and the AI will invoke the appropriate `salt-docs-cli` MCP tool.
+Once configured, engineers can use natural language queries within their AI assistant, and the AI will invoke the appropriate `salt-docs` MCP tool.

 **Example 1: Listing Available Documentation**